310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 If we keep going at our current pace, it’ll end up looking like we were slacking off!

 So let’s do our best!
-Let's go, we can do it!
+Let’s go, we can do it!
 Put all your energy into it!
 Fuhahaha!! ☆
 {% endbubble %}

 {% bubble Midori frown2 %}